Sunshine Skies

 Trans Texas Airlines became Texas International and the airline sold N25666 to Tradewinds, Inc. (located in San Antonio) on February 4, 1969.
 Tradewinds sold it to Air Mid America in September, 1970.
 N25666 was sold yet again in 1971, this time to Air New England which operated the DC-3 for 6 years.
 It is pictured here at New Bedford, Massachusetts in June 1977.
 Photo by Bob Garrard.

 Cryderman Air Services, Inc. purchased N25666 in 1977.
-Located in Pontiac, Michigan, Cryderman operated the airplane only about 1 year when it was sold to Century Airlines.
+Located in Pontiac, Michigan, Cryderman operated the airplane only about a year when it was sold to Century Airlines.
 Century, also of Pontiac, kept the airplane only a few months before selling it to Provincetown-Boston Airline on June 13, 1978.
 Photo courtesy of Ron Alexander.

 Provincetown-Boston Airline / Naples Airlines registered the airplane as N139PB.
 The PBA / Naples DC-3 operation was seasonal and aircraft flew out of Cape Cod, Massachusetts in the summer shifting to Florida during the winter.
 N139PB was an integral part of the airline.